romgrk/barbar.nvim/README.md

 ##### bbye.vim for closing buffers

-A modified version of [bbye.vim](https://github.com/moll/vim-bbye) is included in this plugin to close buffers without messing with you window layout and more.
+A modified version of [bbye.vim](https://github.com/moll/vim-bbye) is included in this plugin to close buffers without messing with your window layout and more.
 Available as `BufferClose` and `bufferline#bbye#delete(buf)`.

 ## Install